TimZwerenz/nginx/README.md

 Ansible role which installs and configures Nginx, from a package or from source (including a series of optional modules).

+## UPDATE :
+Searching for an ansible role which could help me setting up my webservers based on Nginx I found the original ANXS repository.
+As the Nginx Playbooks were outdated and did not work any more, I updated a lot of them and added some helpfull features, like BOT blocking etc..
+The original playbooks supported the nginx installation from source and from package managers. **I only updated the playbooks for a installation from source**.
+This means that Nginx and some modules are built from source, which is the reason why the installation process can take some minutes.

 #### Requirements & Dependencies

 ##### Ansible